Explore the Greenhouse Effect

 Courtesy of NASA/Goddard Space Flight Center.
 Piecing Together the Temperature Puzzle

-After completing this lab, discuss your thoughts about the material covered in this lab with your classmates.
+After completing this lab, discuss your thoughts about the material covered in this lab.
 Consider the following questions:

 - Why do we study the planet as one interconnected system?